Praeludium and Allegro

 Praeludium and Allegro (in the style of Pugnani) is a piece for violin and piano written by Fritz Kreisler.

 History

 The piece was first published in 1905, among other pieces the composer ascribed to lesser-known composers of the 18th century.
 It is now one of the most popular works in the violin repertoire, and an important step in the violin pedagogy.

+In February 1935, Kriesler admitted that the work was his own, and not Pugnani's.